ritesh001/Polymer-Molecular-Dynamics/README.md

     run.create(output_dir=smiles, save_config=True)
 ```

+### From the command line
-PMD can generate config file in YAML format out of the box, which helps you keep track of all the parameters used for each simulation systematically.
-At the same time you can also run PMD directly with the config file.
-For example, you can run the `pmd-load` command with the following `config.yaml` to get exact same setup as the above example python script.
+PMD can generate config file in YAML format out of the box, which helps you keep track of all the parameters used for each simulation.
+At the same time, you can build PMD systems directly via the config file from the command line.
+For example, run the `pmd-load` command with the following `config.yaml` to get exact same setup as the above example python script (but only for '[*]CC[*]').

 ```bash
 $ pmd-load config.yaml [-o output_dir]